MicrosoftDocs/windowsserverdocs/Z-not-in-TP5/security/security-policy-settings/manage/reference/user-rights-assignment/Deny-log-on-as-a-service.md

 We recommend that you not assign the **Deny log on as a service** user right to any accounts.
 This is the default configuration.
 Organizations that are extremely concerned about security might assign this user right to groups and accounts when they are certain that they will never need to log on to a service application.

 ### Potential impact
-If you assign the **Deny log on as a service** user right to specific accounts, services may not start and a denial\-of\-service condition could result.
+If you assign the **Deny log on as a service** user right to specific accounts, services may not start and a denial-of-service condition could result.

 ## See Also
 [User Rights Assignment](User-Rights-Assignment.md)